 Similar to the eighth generation model, the 2017 Civic will be manufactured at Honda’s Greater Noida plant in U.P.
 With an aim to achieve aggressive pricing, Honda will maximize localization of the sedan.
 The diesel version of the Civic sedan could be priced around Rs 16 lakh for base variant and Rs 20 lakh for top-spec trim.
 Also Read: Honda HR-V Coming Soon to India

 |Engine||1.6-litre i-DTEC Diesel|

 |Maximum Power||118bhp @ 4,000rpm|

 |Maximum Torque||300Nm @ 3,000rpm|

-In terms of safety, the sedan will equip several primary provisions including six-airbags, hill start assist, vehicle stability control and tyre deflation warning system.
-Additionally, it will also get anti-lock-braking system, electronic brakeforce distribution, electronic stability control, adaptive cruise control, forward collision warning, lane departure warning, Honda LaneWatch, multi-angle rear view mirror etc.
+Honda will equip the sedan well with primary safety features including six airbags, vehicle stability control, hill start assist and tyre deflation warning system.
+The safety kit will also include some other equipment such as anti-lock-braking system, electronic brakeforce distribution, electronic brakeforce distribution, electronic stability control, forward collision warning, lane departure warning, Honda LaneWatch, adaptive cruise control and multi-angle rear view mirror among several others.

 |Fuel Tank Capacity||50-litres|

 |Seating Capacity||5 Passengers (2+3 layout)|